Lin Chu-chia

 Lin Chu-chia (林祖嘉 (Lín Zǔjiā); born 1956), known also by his English name Steve Lin, is a Taiwanese economist and politician.
 He took junior positions at the Mainland Affairs Council before his 2016 promotion to concurrent posts as National Development Council head and Governor of Fujian Province.

-Education
+Early life and education

-Lin graduated from Tatung University with a bachelor's degree in business administration and earned a master's degree in economics from National Chengchi University.
-He then completed doctoral studies in the United States, where he earned his Ph.D. in economics with a specialization in game theory from the University of California, Los Angeles, in 1988.
+Lin was born in Taoyuan, Taiwan, in 1956.
+He graduated from Tatung University with a bachelor's degree in business administration and earned a master's degree in economics from National Chengchi University.
+He then completed doctoral studies in the United States, earning his Ph.D. in economics with a specialization in game theory from the University of California, Los Angeles, in 1988.
 His doctoral dissertation, completed under economist Bryan Ellickson, was titled, "Housing Demand and Residential Mobility: A Stochastic Process Model".

 ROC Mainland Affairs Council Deputy Ministry

 Lin had been appointed the special deputy minister of the Mainland Affairs Council on 16 August 2012 was sworn in as deputy minister of the Mainland Affairs Council on 29 November 2012.